pierre-rouleau/pel/doc/pel-manual.rst

 The file `pel-kmacros.el`- implements ``pel-kmacro-start-macro-or-insert-counter`` used to replace the standard ``kmacro-start-macro-or-insert-counter`` to record a keyboard macro.
-If the customize variable ``pel-kmacro-prompts`` is set to **t**, the PEL function checks if the macro is already defined and if it is, prompts before allowing to replace the existing keyboard macro with a new one.
+If the user option ``pel-kmacro-prompts`` is set to **t**, the PEL function checks if the macro is already defined and if it is, prompts before allowing to replace the existing keyboard macro with a new one.
 It just offer a little protection.
 And this protection can be reset by